 The pools of commercial loans that we may originate, securitize or acquire as asset-backed securities and for which we act as special servicer are structures commonly referred to as securitizations.
 As a result of the dislocation of the credit markets, and in anticipation of more extensive regulation, including regulations promulgated pursuant to the Dodd-Frank Act, the securitization industry has crafted and continues to craft changes to securitization practices, including changes to representations and warranties in securitization transaction documents, new underwriting guidelines and disclosure guidelines.
 Pursuant to the Dodd-Frank Act, various federal agencies, including the SEC (collectively, "the agencies") have promulgated regulations with respect to issues that affect securitizations.
 In August 2014, the SEC adopted amendments to Regulation AB and other rules that impose significant additional disclosure, review and reporting requirements on issuers in connection with registered offerings of asset-backed securities.
 These rules took effect beginning in late 2014 and throughout 2015, with some provisions scheduled to take effect in late 2016.
 The SEC has indicated that similar disclosure requirements for private offerings of asset-backed securities remain under consideration.
 In October 2014, the agencies adopted rules that require securitizers in both public and private securitization transactions to retain not less than 5% of the risk associated with the securities, subject to certain exceptions.
 Compliance with the rules with respect to commercial mortgage-backed securities and other asset-backed securities is required beginning in late 2016.
-These regulations, and other proposed regulations affecting securitization, could alter the structure of securitizations in the future, pose additional risks to our participation in future securitization or acquisition activities, or otherwise increase the risks or costs of our doing business.
-In addition, the GSEs and other investors could change underwriting c
+These regulations, and other proposed regulations affecting securitization, could alter the structure of securitizations in the future, pose additional risks to our participation in future securitizations or reduce or eliminate the economic incentives for participating in future securitizations, increase the costs associated with our origination, securitization or acquisition activities, or otherwise increase the risks or costs of our doing business.
+In addition, the GSEs and other investors could change underwriting criteria as a result of such regulations, which could affect the volume and value of loans that ACRE Capital originates.